cademirci/initial-next-project/README.md

 # Initial Next.js Project

+---

 A basic Next.js 15 app router project with pre-built template components.

 While currently presented as a professionally prepared template, I plan to commit additional features such as authentication, database integration, i18n, etc.

+## Implemented Features

+- Automatic dark/light theme (adjusted based on the OS) and globally available dark and light color themes
+- Responsive navigation bar that collapses into a hamburger menu on mobile sizes and equally responsive footer
+- Scalable and flexible social media bar, utilizing the `react-icons` library
+- HTML element selectors restructured according to design principles
+- Pre-designed login and signup pages: Auth and DB is not ready, going to be implemented.
+- Blog structure

+---

 ## Getting Started